DevOps as a Service

 When setting up a hosting infrastructure, we recommend using Infrastructure-as-Code (IaC).
 Why?
 Because this allows the systems to have a uniform, reproducible configuration and all changes are stored in a version management system such as git, including the history.
 So years later you can still find out why something was done and by whom.
 For example, we often use Puppet for the target systems and Terraform and Cloudformation for defining the infrastructure at cloud providers.

-Today, code is copied and rolled out to application servers in an automated way - we have many options for this ranging from Capistrano to Jenkins to container-based deployments.
+Today, code is copied and rolled out to application servers in an automated way - we have many options for this ranging from Capistrano to CI pipelines with GitLab or GitHub actions.
+Of course we also work with classic application layouts or containerized infrastructure.
 We discuss which solution is best for you and help with the introduction of automated deployment.

 In productive environments, there are always challenges that require an understanding of the application and the underlying infrastructure.
 These are for example Content Delivery Networks (CDNs), DNS, third-party systems connected via APIs or the own database, which does not behave as you are used to on your own developer computer.